jeffreykegler/old_kollos/notes/misc/strand.md

 Marpa internal grammars are augmented with a start rule of a very strict form -- a dedicated symbol on its LHS, and a single symbol on the RHS.
-The RHS symbol is often the start of the original grammar.
+The RHS symbol is usually the start symbol of the pre-augment grammar.

-the start rule of a suffix grammar is the reverse prediction intra-nucleotide of the pre-strand grammar's start rule.
+The start rule of a suffix grammar is the reverse prediction intra-nucleotide of the pre-strand grammar's start rule.
 For example,